dev99problems/alfred-translayta/README.md

 **Why another solution?** It was an idea to mix both solutions and to get the best features of each: auto lang. detection, multiple options for translation and of course `favorites list`.

 Moreover, `favorites` was the main feature I needed so bad.
-There are plenty of difficult words for me, which I translate over and over and still can't remember their meaning.
+There are plenty of difficult words for me, `which I translate over and over and still can't remember their meaning and translation`.
 Instead I would really like to have a place for all these words, which I could access even when my laptop is offline.
 So here it is!

 ## Testimonials